Evertras/simple-homemanager/03-checkpoint-explanation.md

 files will reassure you to take it slow.

 I will add links to relevant documentation or other information.
-They can be good to look at, but be careful not to get lost in them.
+They can be good to look at, but **be careful not to get lost in them**.
 Save them for later to revisit as you become more familiar with Nix things.

 ## What is a flake?